EOSIO/eosio.contracts/eosio.trail/README.md

 * `mirrorcast(name voter, symbol token_symbol)`

-    The mirrorstake function is the fundamental action that operates the Trail voting system.
-Registered voters may call mirrorstake to receive a 1:10000 issuance of VOTE tokens for every TLOS they own in their account (both liquid and staked) for a period of time equal to the given lock period.
-Users cannot call mirrorstake again until the lock period has ended.
+    The mirrorcast function is the fundamental action that operates the Trail voting system.
+Registered voters may call mirrorcast to receive a 1:1 issuance of VOTE tokens for every TLOS they own in their account (both liquid and staked).
+Users cannot call mirrorcast again for the next 86400 seconds (1 day).

     `voter` is the name of the account attempting to mirror their TLOS for VOTES.